Practical principles tested in surprisingly different situations across five continents

 A Framework for Universal Ethics

-Inherently imperfect, that framework of 18 (now 19) adaptable principles has been used by governments, corporations, law enforcement and judiciaries, hospitals, post-secondary institutions and professional associations across North America as well as in Africa, Asia, Europe, Russia and the Middle East.
+This simple framework of ethics principles has now proven useful to individuals, governments, judiciaries, law enforcement agencies, hospitals, post-secondary institutions, corporations and professional associations across the Americas and in Africa, Asia, Europe and the Middle East.

-You can read read and download educational materials at no cost – but you need our permission to include the Framework in any publication, presentation or educational program.
+You can read and download our educational materials at no cost, but you need permission to include the Framework in any publication, presentation or educational program.
 We need just a few words of explanation to grant permission.
-Contact us
+Contact us.

-Once you have permission, you can use any of the free resources on this site with students, colleagues or other audiences – as long as you acknowledge the source and show our copyright on all of the materials.
+Once you have our permission, you will be authorized to use any of the free resources on this site with your students, colleagues or other groups – as long as you acknowledge the source and show our copyright on all of the materials.